 The toilet fill valve is arguably the most important part of the standard gravity flush toilet.
-This is the component that controls the water filling the holding tank, the part that opens the water flow as the flush cycle empties the tank, and the part that shuts off the water supply once the tank has refilled to the proper level.
+This is the component that controls the water filling the holding tank, the part that opens the water flow as the flush cycle empties the tank, and the part that shuts off the water supply once the tank has been refilled to the proper level.